jefflill/checkrr/NAS-SETUP.md

       on my DXP4800 Plus but doing that was actually THREE TIMES SLOWER than just using the CPU, so this is disabled by default.

-      You can manually enable HW acceleration by adding this environment variable to the **checkrr-jeff** Docker template:
+      You can enable HW acceleration by uncommeting this line in the [checkrr.yaml] config file.

-      HW_ACCEL_ARG=-hwaccel vaapi
+      # ffmpegArgs: "-hwaccel vaapi"

+22. Configure the **video-capture** user and share.